 Smart lighting systems and lampposts

-It is undeniable that the political leadership can drive change and that a lightning system replacement increases employment.
-To provide incentives to users, cities should not only build a system for local businesses to benefit from but should also demonstrate value of data including social and environmental value.
-Ambitious cities can also exploit the Lighthouse Programme for tools and capacity instead of doing just another pilot.
-Furthermore, they should utilize standards to drive change and strengthen business cases and should build a convincing case for politicians and engage with finance too.
-Collaboration and being transparent with citizens and partners from the beginning may be considered as code of conduct not only since the technology’s multidisciplinary character offers opportunities to do things collectively.
-Finally, cities should also secure buy-in from legacy arrangements and do always have to think ahead: Where is the potential to exploit?
-5G, supporting SMEs, etc.
+Ambitious cities willing to implement a smart lighting system (and in extension also other smart city solutions) can exploit the project websites from the Lighthouse Program for tools and capacity instead of doing just another pilot.
+Furthermore, they should utilize standards to drive change and strengthen business cases, build a convincing case for politicians and engage with financial players.
+Collaboration and being transparent with citizens and partners from the beginning may be considered as code of conduct, since the technology’s multidisciplinary character offers opportunities to do things collectively; securing buy-in form legacy arrangements will speed up the project’s execution and strengthen the business case.
+And finally: think ahead.
+Where is the potential to exploit?
+Did you think about 5G, supporting SMEs, IoT, …?

-Plan for Implementation
+Plan for Implementation: next steps

 Cities that are eager to implement smart lighting systems and lampposts should identify and combine learnings from other projects across Europe.
 Persons in charge can engage with politicians and inhabitants using the guidance from Lighthouse Projects to express the benefits and explain the risks.
 Furthermore, they can engage with officers using a supporting document, especially when engaging financial stakeholders.
 A workshop to test materials from Lighthouse projects and to explore the potential of smart lighting in your local context can also be set-up.
 Additionally, motivated cities can explore larger pilots and can start to leverage the scale within their own city or other cities while meanwhile continuing smaller tests with new technologies/systems/solutions.
 One of the paths to investigate into more detail could be data monitoring.
 Finally, it is also recommended to think rather from a social than a financial perspective: think about what makes people happy.